danieliscrazy/Jukebox/WRITEUP.md

 pigstep = vlc.MediaPlayer("file:///home/danield/jukebox/pigstep.mp3")
 ```

 Each song has its own tag, and thus tag ID.
 To add a new disc, I just add an MP3 as shown above, add an `elif`, copy the code over, and replace the tag ID and the song.
+Simple when there's only 2 songs, but I plan to have 13 of them at least, so it'll get complicated fast.
+Like I said, clunky and inefficient, but it works!

 ```
 try: